Unconscious bias in the workplace: how it’s defined and how to stop it

-This categorising saves our brain the time and effort of absorbing and processing information, letting us use our mental resources elsewhere.
+This categorizing saves our brain the time and effort of absorbing and processing information, letting us use our mental resources elsewhere.

-Sadly, the same process can also affect our behaviour in undesirable ways, preventing us acting in our own best interests or those of the group.
-Categorising people can lead us to make untrue assumptions about them which make us treat them differently.
+Sadly, the same process can also affect our behavior in undesirable ways, preventing us acting in our own best interests or those of the group.
+Categorizing people can lead us to make untrue assumptions about them which make us treat them differently.
 At best this can cause strained relationships, at worst, injustices.

 For businesses, there’s a clear reason to challenge unconscious bias: if we act on or experience unconscious bias in the workplace, as well as the negatives above, it also means that we are prevented from acting in the best interests of the business.

 Unconscious bias is proven – in functional magnetic resonance imaging scans, studies of Black and Caucasian individuals, and investigations into neural responses.